jlpteaching/comparch/modules/DINO CPU/_posts/2000-04-01-assignment3.md

 ## Updating the DINO CPU code

+You should not reuse the previous assignment templates for this assignment.
+We updated the local tests to match those on Gradescope, as well as bug fixes for this assignments.
+Those changes are not reflected in the previous assignment templates.

 If you start the assignment 3 before the previous assignments late due date, you can reuse the code from the previous assignments by copying the modified files from the assignments.
-The assignment 3 template repo will be updated with assignment 2 solution after the assignment 2's late due date.
+We will update the assignment 2 repo with the solution after the assignment 2's late due date.
+You can reuse the code from the solution for this assignment as well as the subsequent assignments.

 ### GitHub Codespaces / CSIF machines
 The GitHub Classroom page for the class is located at [{{site.data.course.154b_github_classroom_link}}]({{site.data.course.154b_github_classroom_link}}).